Coordinated Multi-Agent Patrolling with State-Dependent Cost Rates: Asymptotically Optimal Policies for Large-Scale Systems: Model

 For $i\in[I]$, $j\in[J]$ and $t\in[T]$, let a random variable $K_{i,j}(t)$ that takes values in a finite set $\mathscr{K}_{i,j}$ represent the controller's knowledge of area $i$ by the end time slot $t-1$ that was collected or sensed by the agents of type $j$.
 The value of $K_{i,j}(t)$ can be dependent on the whole patrol and observation history associated with area $i$ and agent type $j$ by time $t$.
-For example, $K_{i,j}(t)$ may be specified as the idle length by time $t$ since last time area $i$ was visited by an agent of type $j$, the error covariance matrix of (non-linear) Kalman filter by time $t$, the estimated probability of detecting an attacker through historical observations by time $t$, et cetera.
-Recall that $K_{i,j}(t)$ is a random variable, whose value is affected by the observations (that is, sensing or detecting results within a uncertain environment) before time $t$.
+The process $\{K_{i,j}(t),t\in[T]\}$ evolves according to two different transition matrices that correspond to two cases: area $i$ is detected by an agent of type $j$ at time $t$ or not.
+The transition matrices for different $(i,j)\in[I]\times[J]$ are potentially different.
+Such $K_{i,j}(t)$ may be specified as the idle length by time $t$ since last time area $i$ was visited by an agent of type $j$, the error covariance matrix of (non-linear) Kalman filter by time $t$, the estimated probability of detecting an attacker through historical observations by time $t$, et cetera.
 Define $I_{i,j}(t)$ as an indicator for the existence of a type-$j$ agent in area $i$ at time $t$.
 If there is an agent of type $j$ in area $i$ at the end of time slot $t-1$, then $I_{i,j}(t)=1$; otherwise, $I_{i,j}(t)=0$.

 For $i\in[I]$ and $j\in[J]$, define $S_{i,j}(t) \coloneqq (K_{i,j}(t), I_{i,j}(t))$ as the state variable of a stochastic process associated with \emph{area-agent (AA) pair} $(i,j)$, and define $\bm{S}(t) \coloneqq (S_{i,j}(t): i\in[I],j\in[J])$.
 There is a central controller of the patrol problem that makes decision at each time $t$ based on the value of $\bm{S}(t)$.
 More precisely, consider an action variable $a_{i,i',j}(\bm{S}(t),t)$, a function of the system state $\bm{S}(t)$ and $t$ and taking a value in $\{0,1\}$, for AA pair $(i,j)$ and an area $i'$ ($i,i'\in[I]$ and $j\in[J]$).
 If $a_{i,i',j}(\bm{S}(t),t) =1$, then an agent of type $j$ will move to area $i$ from area $i'$ at the beginning of time $t$ and sense the area before time slot $t+1$; otherwise, no such agent will go from area $i'$ to area $i$ until the next time slot.
 Note that, if the agent is decided to stay in area $i$ at both time slots $t$ and $t+1$, then $a_{i,i,j}(\bm{S}(t),t) =1$.
 Since an agent can move only one step for each time slot, if $i'\in [I]\backslash\mathscr{B}_{i,j}$, then $a_{i,i',j}(\bm{S}(t),t) \equiv 0$.
 For an AA pair $(i,j)\in[I]\times[J]$ and time slot $t\in [T]$, define the action vector $\pmb{a}_{i,j}(\bm{S}(t),t) \coloneqq (a_{i,i',j}(\bm{S}(t),t): i'\in[I])$, and define $\pmb{a}(\bm{S}(t),t) \coloneqq (a_{i,i',j}(\bm{S}(t),t): i,i'\in[I],j\in[J])$ as the action vector for the entire system.
 To track the trajectories of the agents, these action variables should satisfy